timescale/docs.timescale.com-content/faq.md

 Because SQL is so widely-used, it allows an entire organization to access their data, lending different perspectives to the analysis of that data and empowering people in their respective roles.
-It also allows for easy migration of data residing in a regular PostgreSQL database to TimescaleDB hypertables.
+It also allows for easy migration of data residing in PostgreSQL tables to TimescaleDB hypertables.
 Put another way: we wanted to ensure that your queries were only limited by your imagination, not by the query language.
-For a deeper dive into why we're bullish on SQL, read this blog post:
+For a deeper dive into why we're positive on SQL, read this blog post:
 [Why SQL is beating NoSQL, and what this means for the future of data][why-sql] [[Top]](#top)

 ### **What SQL features are supported?** <a id="sql-features"></a>